aws-samples/aws-modernization-workshop-base/content/1_ModuleOne/_index.ee.md

 ### Next Section Heading <!-- MODIFY THIS HEADING -->
 This paragraph block can optionally be utilized to lead into the next section of the workshop.

+### Exmaple:

+# Welcome
+In this workshop you will learn why DevOps is a pattern for modernization and how to use patterns with CircleCI to release features and functionality at a faster pace.

+The world’s best software teams use CircleCI to deliver quality code with confidence.
+As the largest continuous integration and delivery (CI/CD) platform, CircleCI empowers engineers to seamlessly take ideas to execution, at scale.
+Our platform is optimized for developer productivity, speed, and confidence.

+Warning: The examples and sample code provided in this workshop are intended to be consumed as instructional content.
+These will help you understand how various AWS services can be architected to build a solution while demonstrating best practices along the way.
+These examples are not intended for use in production environments.